Sid Diamond: Biography

 Sid Diamond was born in South Auckland, New Zealand and later moved to Manukau City, Auckland.
 He is of Cook Island and Māori descent, and was raised in the Manukau suburb of Ōtara.
-He used his aunt's address to attend Papatoetoe High School.
 Diamond's father, Vincent George, was the president of a gang called the Tribesmen, and his mother, Victoria, was an alcoholic who died of lung cancer in 2009.
 His older brother, Karlos, who is currently imprisoned, was an aspiring rapper under the name Mr Sicc, and a member of an Ōtara gang called Bad Troublesome Ward.
 At a young age, Diamond was arrested twice for fighting, and carried weapons such as a knife and an axe, but said in a 2009 interview that Karlos worked to prevent him from getting involved with gangs.

 Sid first became attracted to American hip hop after listening to Karlos' copy of the 1988 N.W.A single "Gangsta Gangsta."
 He recorded his first song at the age of eleven, and was part of a short-lived group called The Murder Squad.